 Non-Herbal Supplements for Angina Pectoris

-Magnesium (450-600mg daily) will relax the blood vessel walls and help to regulate blood pressure.
+Magnesium (450-600mg daily) might be useful as it has been shown to relax the blood vessel walls and in helping to regulate blood pressure.
+(9)

 Medicinal herbs to relieve angina symptoms are usually taken at low doses only, and many herbs for angina treatment need to be monitored for their drug interactions.